Skip to main content

 Negotiate with Suppliers

 Supplier relationships matter in downturns.
-If you've been a reliable customer, you have leverage to negotiate better terms: extended payment windows, volume discounts if you commit to certain products, or price locks that protect you from increases.
+If you've been a reliable customer, you have use to negotiate better terms: extended payment windows, volume discounts if you commit to certain products, or price locks that protect you from increases.

 Approach these conversations honestly.
 Explain your situation, what you're trying to accomplish, and how they can help.
 Most suppliers prefer helping a struggling customer survive rather than losing the account entirely.